-3.6 DISPOSAL OF DEMOLISHED MATERIALS
+3.9 DISPOSAL OF DEMOLISHED MATERIALS

-- A. Remove demolition waste materials from Project site.
+- A. Remove demolition waste materials from Project site and recycle or dispose of them according to construction waste management and disposal requirements specified elsewhere in this Project Manual.
 1. Do not allow demolished materials to accumulate on-site.
-2. Remove and transport debris in a manner that will prevent spillage on adjacent surfaces and areas.
-3. Remove debris from elevated portions of building by chute, hoist, or other device that will convey debris to grade level in a controlled descent.
-4. Comply with requirements of "Construction Waste Management and Disposal" specified elsewhere in the Project Manual. - B. Burning: Do not burn demolished materials.
+2. Remove and transport debris in a manner that will prevent spillage on adjacent surfaces and areas. - B. Do not burn demolished materials.

-- A. Clean adjacent structures and improvements of dust, dirt, and debris caused by selective demolition operations.
-Return adjacent areas to condition existing before selective demolition operations began.
+- A. Clean adjacent structures and improvements of dust, dirt, and debris caused by building demolition operations.
+Return adjacent areas to condition existing before building demolition operations began.
+1. Clean roadways of debris caused by debris transport.